-- -- Dr. P. Puthavathana at Mahidol University in Bangkok, Thailand, confirmed NEUGENE antisense efficacy against an H5N1 viral isolate in her assay system. - -- Dr. Darwyn Kobasa at the Public Health Agency of Canada in Winnipeg, Manitoba, completed an initial dose-response study in cell culture demonstrating NEUGENE efficacy against both the H1N1 and H3N2 strains. - -- Dr. Manoj Pastey at Oregon State University in Corvallis, Ore., confirmed efficacy using the same NEUGENE antisense agents against the H7N7 and H3N8 strains.
+Efficacy data observed in cell culture with the H1N1 strain, previously reported by Drs.
+Jianzhu and Chen Qin Ge at Massachusetts Institute of Technology, has been confirmed by Dr. P. Puthavathana at Mahidol University in Bangkok, Thailand, against an H5N1 viral isolate; by Dr. Darwyn Kobasa at the Public Health Agency of Canada in Winnipeg, Manitoba, against both the H1N1 and H3N2 strains; and by Dr. Manoj Pastey at Oregon State University in Corvallis, Ore., against the H7N7 and H3N8 strains.